joshuamorse/flavaTwitterFeedPlugin/README.md

 flavaTwitterFeedPlugin
 ======================

-A very quick and dirty way to pull in a twitter feed in your Symfony project.
+A very quick and dirty way to pull in a twitter feed into your Symfony project.